 What's the book about?

-Wilding the Urban Garden is the illustrated first-person account of the author’s day-to-day wildlife encounters in his urban garden over the period of a year, drawing readers into a rich world that is by turns fascinating, enchanting, entertaining, dramatic and astonishing.
+Nature’s Year: Rewilding an Urban Garden is the illustrated first-person account of the author’s day-to-day wildlife encounters in his urban garden over the period of a year, drawing readers into a rich world that is by turns fascinating, enchanting, entertaining, dramatic and astonishing.

 An illustrated gift book